superhamer/CorePrep-CMA-FAQ-Support/README.md

 **Are simulator inputs saved?**
 Yes.
 All inputs persist automatically between sessions.

-> Simulators are for educational purposes only and should not be used for actual financial decision-making.
+> All financial simulators and calculators in this app are provided for educational and illustration purposes only.
+Results are based on simplified assumptions and should not be used as the sole basis for any financial, investment, or business decision.
+Always consult a qualified professional before making financial decisions.

 ---